Could It Be Myasthenia Pain or Something Else?

 Unable to use my arm

 Later, the pain worsened and my neck began hurting.
-The pain wasn’t severe in my neck but it was bothersome, and my arm pain increased, yet again!
+The pain wasn’t severe in my neck but it was bothersome, and my arm pain increased yet again.
 The longer it went on, the worse it became and the more it prohibited me from lifting and using my arm.

 Discussing with my doctor

-The left-arm pain is so bad that it’s impossible to lift my arm much without help.
+The left arm pain is now so bad that it’s impossible to lift my arm without help.
+I can't even put on deodorant or style my hair by myself.
 My husband has to hold that arm for me to perform simple tasks.
-I can’t even use that arm to style my hair.

 When reaching for something above my head, I use my right arm.

-My right arm isn’t affected much and I can still use it as normal, but I am concerned that it will eventually be affected, too.
+It currently isn’t affected much and I can still use it as normal.
+But I am concerned that it will eventually be affected, too.

-Once it does, my reach will be totally compromised and it seems even the medication I take for nerve pain doesn’t make it go away.
+If pain starts in my right arm, my reach will be totally compromised and it seems even the medication I take for nerve pain doesn’t make it go away.
 This is a great topic to talk about with my neurologist at my next appointment.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Myasthenia-Gravis.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.